 Pharmacists in the Army Reserve

 Previously known as the Territorial Army, the Army Reserve is formed of people from all walks of life, who train and work professionally alongside their regular counterparts in their free time.
 Throughout its history, almost every major operation has seen reservists work alongside the regular Army, both at home and overseas.
-It provides pharmacists an opportunity to experience something new and make a difference outside of their normal day job.
+It provides pharmacists with an opportunity to experience something new and make a difference outside of their normal day job.

 The Army Medical Services Reserve (AMS Res) forms part of the Army Reserve.
-It provides professionally qualified healthcare personnel an opportunity to utilise their talents and develop new skills, enhancing their interpersonal and leadership abilities while gaining confidence and motivation.
+It provides professionally qualified healthcare personnel with an opportunity to utilise their talents and develop new skills, enhancing their interpersonal and leadership abilities while gaining confidence and motivation.

 There are exciting opportunities to be deployed abroad to support humanitarian operations — a unique supplement to a professional portfolio